abbbi/qmpbackup/README.md

 qmpbackup is designed to create live full and incremental backups of running qemu virtual machines via QMP protocol.
-It makes use of the dirty-bitmap feature introduced in later qemu versions.
-It works with standalone qemu processes.
+It makes use of the dirty-bitmap feature introduced in later Qemu versions.
+It works with standalone Qemu processes.

-If you want to backup qemu virtual machines managed by `libvirt`, see this project:
+If you want to backup Qemu virtual machines managed by `libvirt`, see this project:

  https://github.com/abbbi/virtnbdbackup